bioidiap/bob.extension/doc/additional.rst

 The ci file should work out of the box.
 It is long-ish, but generic to any package in the system.

-You also need to enable the following options on your project:
+You also need to enable the following options - through gitlab - on your project:

 1. In the project "Settings" page, make sure builds are enabled
 2. If you have a private project, check the package settings and make sure that